 The 6 dimensions of wellness

-Emotional
+1. Emotional

 Emotional wellness is related to how well we are able to recognize our emotions, deal with stress, and address our overall mental health needs.

-Some ways to improve our emotional wellness include:
+We can improve our emotional wellness through:

 - Journaling and self reflection

-- Finding time for self-care
+- Practicing self-care

 - Meditating